Soname-Solutions/salmon/docs/configuration.md

     - `name` - specify the resource name to be monitored.

-        >  If you would like to monitor the resources with a common pattern in their names (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), use wildcards: glue-pipeline1`-*`. \
+        >  If you would like to monitor the resources with a common pattern in their names (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), use wildcards: glue-pipeline1`-*`.

         > **NOTE:** Glue Data Quality wildcards are supported only for Rulesets applied to AWS Glue table.
 For other Rulesets (i.e., executed within AWS Glue job) please specify an exact name (without wildcards).

+        > If you are using AWS Glue Data Quality in your Glue Jobs, the name of the Ruleset can be found in your Glue script (look for the `dataQualityEvaluationContext` parameter which is part of the `publishing_options` dictionary passed to the `EvaluateDataQuality` class).
+For example:
+        ```python
+        EvaluateDataQualityMultiframe = EvaluateDataQuality().process_rows(
+            frame=AmazonS3_node,
+            ruleset=EvaluateDataQuality_ruleset,
+            publishing_options={
+                "dataQualityEvaluationContext": "dq-ruleset-name",  # This is where the ruleset name is set
+                "enableDataQualityCloudWatchMetrics": True,
+                "enableDataQualityResultsPublishing": True,
+            },
+            additional_options={"performanceTuning.caching": "CACHE_NOTHING"},
+        )
+        ```

         > For EMR Serverless resource type, please specify a name of the EMR Serverless application.